+I help students to find their voice as an artist and as an individual.
 I am the Drama Specialist at Baker Demonstration School, an independent Pre-K -8 school just North of Chicago.
 I integrate drama into the classroom curriculum to make amazing things happen with students.
-If I could, I would grab hold of Arne Duncan and tell him three things:

 1. FUND MEANINGFUL ARTS EDUCATION AS A CORE SUBJECT IN AMERICAN EDUCATION

 Art helps children to problem-solve imaginatively.
 Children who learn how to talk to each other and to work together peacefully to solve problems will be less likely to resort to violence.
 Non-violence and mutual understanding is at the core of my work with children.
 Through drama, children find their voices both individually and in community with others.

 Return dialogue and choice to the classroom community.
 Teachers who talk and listen to their students are more effective.
 Allow children to have a say in how they learn what they must learn.
 They will be happier and more engaged in their learning.
 Children are excellent collaborators.
 Engaging with my students makes my heart sing.
 The longer I teach, the braver I get when it comes to allowing children to help shape the way we study the Arts, Language Arts, History and Social Studies through Drama in my classroom.

 3. RETURN REAL PLAY INTO THE SCHOOL DAY